cse110-sp23-group26/magicEightBall/brainstorm/brainstorm.md

 5. Make repose more intellgence.
 6. Test different inputs and debug.
 For tester, create a md file to record all the inputs you tested and report any issues you find the the md file
 7. Make slides document our team's process of making this app and how AI technologies assisst us, what it can or can't do.
 8. Record vodeo for the presentation using slides.
+(This task is heavey, so feel free to take it together, everyone will help you)
 9. Code reviewer, manage this repo and pull requests